daleonpz/daleonpz.github.io/_posts/randomthought/2019-09-13-why-do-you-live.md

 ```

-When was the last time you left alive?
+When was the last time you feel alive?

 I ask myself the same question at least once a year.
-And you what...
+And guess what...

 So far, I couldn't find a satisfactory answer.